litestar-org/polyfactory/docs/index.rst

 Polyfactory
 =======================================

-Polyfactory is a library for generating test data for Python applications.
+Polyfactory is a simple and powerful mock data generation using pydantic or dataclasses

 .. note::